cmaspi/Epoch/Learning/naive_bayes/README.md

 ## Gaussian Naive Bayes
 This is naive bayes with just some features being continuous instead of categorical or ordinal.
 You assume that the feature has a latent gaussian distribution and calculate variance and mean from the data.

+## Questions
+1. Give some examples where naive bayes could be useful
+2. define posterior probability
+3. Define prior probability
+4. is Naive bayes discriminative or generative?